v-v/karkkainen-sanders/README.txt

 testsBigXYZ.txt
 - are tests of XYZ uniformly sampled random characters.
-- They are used for testing the speeds and memory usages of the various implementations (time(1) and the script memusg are used for so)
+- They are used for testing the speeds and memory usages of the various implementations (time(1) and the script memusg were used to do so)

 test1.txt and test2.txt
-- They tests the algorithms for correct output given a FASTA input
+- They test the algorithms for correct output given a FASTA input
-- the output of the program shell be compared to output1.txt or output2.txt accordingly.
+- The output of the programs shell be compared to output1.txt or output2.txt accordingly.